dragonsbootcampllc/Intelligent-Databases/README.md

 Create two separate supervised learning models to forecast weekly sales based on specific characteristics.
 Compare the accuracy of the two models (in percentages).
 Create a clustering model to group together store categories with similar sales.
 Which number of Clusters is the best?
 Why?

+# plot

+# Which number of Clusters is the best?
+Why?

+3 or 4 clusters,